muskit/tetris-cmd/README.md

 # tetris-cmd
 Tetris for the Windows Command Prompt.

-Uses Super Rotation, Initial Rotation, Initial Hold, and (Initial) Auto Shift.
+Uses Super Rotation, Initial Rotation, Initial Hold, (Initial) Auto Shift, and 7-bag.

 **NOTE:** it is highly recommended that you set your console font to "Raster Fonts" 12x16 *when you run the executable!*
 ![preview](https://github.com/muskit/tetris-cmd/raw/master/0.2.0preview.gif)